What to Do After a Car Accident in Missouri

 - Names, badge numbers and contact information for responding police officers

 If you have a camera, take pictures of the damage to your own car and the other driver’s vehicle.
-You may also sketch a diagram by hand.7
+You may also sketch a diagram of the accident by hand.7

 #7: Contact Your Insurance Company

-The sooner you file an insurance claim, the more smoothly things will go in the aftermath of your accident.
+The sooner you file an insurance claim with your insurance company, the more smoothly things will go in the aftermath of your accident.

 - Contact your insurance company or agent from the scene of the accident if possible.